Florida Agricultural Museum

 The Florida Agricultural Museum is located in Palm Coast in Flagler County, Florida, United States.
 The museum includes a restored 1890s pioneer homestead, an early 20th century dry goods store, five restored buildings from a 1930s Great Depression-era citrus operation and a 5,000-square-foot (460 m2) dairy barn.
 The museum also offers opportunity for horseback trail rides.
 The Florida Agricultural Museum is located at 7900 Old Kings Road.

 The Old Florida Museum is a living history museum in that is currently housed within the Florida Agricultural Museum.
 It tells the story of Florida's history through a series of exhibits including programming about the Timucua people and Florida Cracker pioneers.
 Prior to a 2019 move, the museum was housed in the re-creation of a wooden fortress on St. Augustine's San Marcos Avenue where it drew 18,000 students per year.
+The museum regularly hosts school field trips.
+In 2023, it hosted its first annual Lost Arts Festival which included blacksmithing, woodworking, canning, and candle dipping.